bryan-at-looker/embed-api-sdk-needs-cors-proxy/README.md

 `vi ./demo/demo_config.json`

-Configure your `dashboardId` variable to embed a dashboard
+Configure your `dashboardId` and `lookerHost` variables to embed a dashboard

 ```
 npm install